LawrencePeng/Yate/README.md

 \\
 ```

-JSON Object is also enable to be pass as the contexts to eliminate the redundant conversion.
+JSON Object is also enable to be passed as the contexts to eliminate the redundant conversion.